Raimundo Fagner: Career

 In the 1980s, Fagner kept to his northeastern roots, and was divided at the same time with romanticism.
 His first LP of the 1980s was Eternas Ondas.
-In this same disc, Fagner made a version with the help of Frederick Mendes, of the classic John Lennon and Yoko Ono "Oh My Love" from the album Imagine 1971.
-Taking advantage of his popularity, Continental released the album Juntos - Fagner and Belchior, a compilation containing tracks from the album Ave Noturna, the only released by Continental.
+This record included an interpretation, with the help of Frederick Mendes, of the classic John Lennon and Yoko Ono song "Oh My Love" from the album Imagine.
+Taking advantage of his popularity, Continental released the album Juntos, featuring Belchior, a compilation containing tracks from the album Ave Noturna, his only work released by Continental.
 Polydor, in turn, reissued Manera Fru Fru Manera.
-In 1981, he recorded the album Traduz-se which is a major milestone in his career, The disc was released throughout Europe and Latin America, sold over 250,000 copies in a short time, and was certified platinum.
+In 1981, he recorded the album Traduz-se which was a major milestone in his career, The disc was released throughout Europe and Latin America, sold over 250,000 copies in a short time, and was certified platinum.

-In 1971 he moved to Brasília, taking first place in the Festival de Música Popular do Centro de Estudos Universitários de Brasília (Popular Music Festival of the University Studies Center of Brasília) with his song "Mucuripe" (with collaborator Belchior), which was later recorded by artist Elis Regina, and became Fagner's first notable success as a composer.
-He won prizes in other categories with additional songs, as well.

 He has had a distinguished career as a performer, singer, songwriter and composer for over three decades, and is also known for his collaborations with other MPB artists such as Caetano Veloso, Roberta Miranda, Chico Buarque, and others.

-In 2003 Fagner was sued for alleged plagiarism: his song As Penas do Tiê appeared to have the same melody and lyrics as a song of one of earlier Brazilian composer Hekel Tavares.
-In recent times, he has been considered one of the greatest composers of the Spanish language (accomplishment achieved by several Brazilian singers), through his affiliations with non-Latin musicians such as Argentina's Mercedes Sosa.
+In 2003 Fagner was sued for alleged plagiarism: his song "As Penas do Tiê" appeared to have the same melody and lyrics as a song of one of earlier Brazilian composer Hekel Tavares.
+In recent times, he has been considered one of the greatest composers of the Spanish language, an accomplishment achieved by several Brazilian singers, through his affiliations with non-Latin musicians such as Argentina's Mercedes Sosa.